nalthirumeni/RTRV_MTL_ONLINE/README.md

 The monitoring software tool is a Time triggered, Unobtrusive system, which monitors an unaugmented code (of the system under monitor).
 The monitor consumes atomic propositions for every time trigger received and maintains a minimum memory overhead to store only few bits/bytes (in arrays) of information for continuty in processing.

-Metric Temporal Logic can be used to draft specifications.
+'ABSOLUTE TIME LIMITS'*  based Metric Temporal Logic can be used to draft specifications.

 The current implementation in C is run on PC, for embedded system's the code will be revamped to optimise the memory use by bit manupulation to update assertions, thus each byte can store upto 8 bit of information, currently for each AP, one 'unsiged int' is used in the array.